-- 16.01 - For the purposes of allocating professional development funds there shall be the following groupings of programs/disciplines and each grouping shall have a Professional Development Committee: - Science (including Biology, Chemistry, Physics and Applied Science), Mathematics, Environmental Protection Technology and Horticulture (including Greenhouse Production, Turf Management, Landscape Design and Maintenance, Commercial Floristry and Horticulture Apprenticeship).
-Horticulture is currently a separate grouping but may merge with this grouping at some point to be determined. - (ii) Humanities (including English, Creative Writing, Fine Arts, Modern Languages, Philosophy/Humanities, Music) - (iii) Social Sciences (including Anthropology, Criminology, Geography/Geology, History, Political Science, Psychology, Sociology) - (iv) Applied Design and Communications (including Fashion Design & Technology, Interdisciplinary Design Studies, Graphics & Visual Design, Interior Design, Journalism, Public Relations) - (v) Community and Health Studies (including Bachelor of Science in Nursing Program, Refresher Nurse Programs, Nursing Resource Centre, Community Support Worker, Support/Resident Care Attendant, Wellness Centre, Gerontology Based Recreation, Special Education Teacher Assistant Program, Health Unit Coordinator) - Business (including Accounting, Business Management, Economics, CPSC/CISY, CBSY, Applied Business Technology, Marketing, Applied Communications, HRDC Entrepreneurship Program and Entrepreneurial Leadership)
+- 16.01 (a) For the purposes of allocating professional development funds there shall be the following groupings of programs/disciplines and each grouping shall have a Professional Development Committee: - (i) Science (including Biology, Chemistry, Physics and Applied Science), Mathematics, Environmental Protection Technology, Sustainable Agriculture, Health Sciences and Horticulture (including Greenhouse Production, Turf Management, Landscape Design and Maintenance, Plant Health, Urban Ecosystems and Horticulture Apprenticeship, Brewing and Brewing Operations Program), Computer-Aided Drafting and Design.
+Horticulture is currently a separate grouping but may merge with this grouping at some point to be determined. - (ii) Arts Humanities (including English, Creative Writing, Fine Arts, Language and Cultures, Philosophy, Music Educational Studies, Education Assistant, Policy Studies, Interdisciplinary Expressive Arts), Social Sciences (including Anthropology, Criminology, Geography, History, Asian Studies, Political Science, Psychology, Sociology, Journalism and Communication Studies).
+Humanities and Social Sciences are currently separate groupings but may merge at some point to be determined.